This post may contain affiliate links. Please read our disclosure policy.

 This sweet recipe is super simple, but it is a two step process.
 The first step is to make the candied bacon and the second step is to make the brittle.

-To make the candied bacon, you’ll want to lay your Oscar Mayer Bacon in a single layer on a baking sheet.
+- To make the candied bacon, you’ll want to lay your bacon in a single layer on a baking sheet.
 I recommend lining the baking sheet with either parchment paper or foil for easy clean up.
 I also prefer to use a rack under the bacon.
 You’ll cover the bacon with some bourbon whiskey, brown sugar, and red pepper flakes and then bake it.

-Did I mention how delicious those candied Oscar Mayer Bacon pieces are?
+Did I mention how delicious those candied bacon pieces are?
 Must be that hardwood smoked goodness!
 Now’s the hard part.
 You have to wait for the brittle to set.
 The colder your house, the quicker it will set.
 You can either brake it into pieces or use a large sharp knife.

 Bourbon Bacon Brittle

 - Line a large baking sheet with parchment paper.
 Set oven safe cooking rack inside.
-Arrange Oscar Mayer Bacon in single layer on baking sheet.
+Arrange bacon in single layer on baking sheet.

 - Top bacon with two tablespoons bourbon whiskey, brown sugar, and red pepper flakes.
 Cook in preheated 400 degree F oven per package instructions for 13 to 15 minutes.
 Alternatively, you can cook low and slow in preheated 300 degree F oven for 50-60 minutes.